FeiLiuEM/PageRank-weight-drug/README.md

 # PageRank for multi-target drug discovery

 This is an application of personalization-weight-PageRank in drug development.
-It is designed for simplified the calculation of large numbers of molecular dynamics simulations of molecular docking processes.
+It is designed for simplified the calculation of molecular dynamics simulations between large numbers of proteins and small molecule drug/pharmacophores.
 It's based on PageRank by python library `networkx`.
 Authors used it for multi-target drug discovery.

 # How to use it